akbhinge/Interactive-Movie-Repository/README.md

 # Technologies Used-
 HTML5, CSS3, Bootstrap, Javascript, jQuery, Angular JS

+Future Scope:

 - Server side work to be done using MongoDB, Node.js
-- Future Scope
-- - d3.js can be used to display different ratings of movies using bar, charts
+- d3.js can be used to display different ratings of movies using bar, charts
 - Able to store and get data from server using a NoSql database like MongoDB.
 Get experience working on MEAN stack.

 --